PHYS3888/Tutorial_Criticality/README.md

 Do you find evidence for a scale-free distribution of event energies from your `myCrumplingData`?

-#### One we prepared earlier
+### One we prepared earlier

 Some data that we prepared earlier is in `crackle100s.mat`.
 Apply the same processing pipeline you developed above to the data in `crackle100s.mat` and plot both in the same figure.

 :question::question::question:
 Upload an image of the distribution of event energies for (i) your data, and (ii) the `crackle100s` data.
-Put both on the same plot using `hold('on')`.
+Put both on the same plot using `hold('on')` and label properly, according to the instructions on Canvas.

 ### Scaling exponent

-We saw in lectures that the power-law exponent can be estimated as a linear fit in log-log space.
+We saw in lectures that the scaling exponent can be estimated as a linear fit to data plotted on logarithmic axes.

 :question::question::question:
-What is the power-law exponent of the event energy distribution recorded in `crackle100s`?
+What is the scaling exponent of the event energy distribution recorded in `crackle100s`?
 For example, you should:

 1. Transform your binned data to logarithmic space using `log10`.
 2. Remove any bins containing missing data.
 3. Perform a linear fit on your binned data, `xData` and `yData`, using `polyfit` (e.g., `a = polyfit(xData,yData,1)`).